Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Introduction

-\textbf{Key Contributions:} Our contributions are highlighted below: \begin{itemize} \item We introduce Optimally Deep Networks (ODNs), in which model \enquote{depth} is adapted according to the complexity of task at hand, with competitive performance. \item We propose a novel training paradigm called \enquote{progressive depth expansion} that gradually deepens the model-depth during training to achieve the target accuracy. \item We show that ODNs significantly reduce memory footprints and inference cost, enabling efficient deployment on edge and resource-limited devices. \item We empirically demonstrate the effectiveness of ODNs on five datasets: MNIST, EMNIST, Fashion-MNIST, SVHN, and CIFAR-10, by optimizing the depths of three architectures: ResNet-18, ResNet-34, and ResNet-50. \item ResNet-18 trained through progressive depth expansion on MNIST provides \textbf{98.64 \% reduction} in model size (from 44.78 MB to 0.61 MB) while preserving competitive performance with 99.39 \% accuracy.
-Similarly, ResNet-34 trained on SVHN provides \textbf{96.44 \% reduction} in model size (from 85.29 MB to 3.04 MB) with a competitive accuracy of 96.08 \%. \end{itemize}
+\textbf{Key Contributions:} Our contributions are highlighted below: \begin{itemize} \item We introduce Optimally Deep Networks (ODNs), in which \enquote{model depth} is adapted according to the complexity of task at hand, with competitive performance. \item We propose a novel training paradigm called \enquote{progressive depth expansion} that gradually deepens the model-depth during training to achieve the target accuracy. \item We show that ODNs significantly reduce memory footprint and inference costs, enabling efficient deployment on edge and resource-limited devices. \item We empirically demonstrate the effectiveness of ODNs on five datasets: MNIST, EMNIST, SVHN, Fashion-MNIST, and CIFAR-10, by optimizing the depths of three architectures: ResNet-18, ResNet-34, and ResNet-50. \item ResNet-18 trained through progressive depth expansion on MNIST provides \textbf{98.64 \% reduction} in model size (from 44.78 MB to 0.61 MB) while preserving competitive performance with 99.39 \% accuracy.
+Similarly, ResNet-34 trained on SVHN provides \textbf{96.44 \% reduction} in model size (from 85.29 MB to 3.04 MB) with a competitive accuracy of 96.08 \%. \item The code of ODNs is released at the following link: \href{https://github.com/saktx/Optimally_Deep_Networks}{\textbf{https://github.com/saktx/Optimally\_Deep\_Networks}}. \end{itemize}

-ODNs offer a new perspective on efficient deep learning by searching optimal depth of well-known networks according to the complexity of tasks, bridging the gap between performance and model efficiency.